discretize/discretize-guides/fractals/aquatic-ruins/index.md

 ## Dark Path
 <Grid>
 <Column>
 Swim together and take the *Luminous Plants* on the way to protect you and nearby players from dying.
 If you are able to survive it, take the shortcut to the left after entering the larger cave.
 Use dodges or <Effect name="invulnerability"/> for the last group of Krait.
-If someone reaches the end boss, use <Command name="gg"/> to immediately resurrect there.
+If someone reaches the end boss, use `/gg` to immediately resurrect there.
 </Column>

 <Column width=7>